kusumotoa/wiki-work/Advanced-Usage.md

 class MySDWebImageDownloaderOperation : SDWebImageDownloaderOperation {}
 ```

-After you create a custom download class, you should now tell the downloader use that class instead of built-in one.
+After you create a custom download operation class, you can now tell the downloader use that class instead of built-in one.

 * Objective-C